Ishika-guptaa25/Ishika-guptaa25/README.md

 ## About Me

-I'm **Ishika Gupta**, a BCA student from India passionate about **Data Science, AI, and Software Development**.
+I'm **Ishika Gupta**, a BCA student from India passionate about **Data Science, AI, and Web Development**.
 I love transforming data into insights and building meaningful digital solutions.

-- Based in India 🇮🇳
-- BCA Student focused on Data Science and AI
+- BCA Student focused on Data Science and Full Stack & AI
 - Working on Machine Learning and Computer Vision projects

 ---